jmleroy/forest-symfony/README.md

 on the Doctrine metadata and sends the map that the Forest API will use.

 Anytime, you can inform Forest of changes made in your database schema.
-The following command will transmit the map of your database structure to ForestAdmin.
+The following command will send the map of your database structure to ForestAdmin.
 Every time you need to update the structure, you will need to run this command again.
+(WiP: should be triggered every time you do a doctrine:schema:update)

 ```
 $ php app/console forest:postmap
 ```

-(WiP: should be triggered every time you do a doctrine:schema:update)